AM-ina99/ETL_olist/README.md

      6."issues_log" : your_path\data_quality_issues.csv", this file is created while running, contains the data quality issues in all tables
 - Click run
-- ✅ etl_scheduler providd, download in the same work directory:
+- ✅ etl_scheduler providd, download in the same work directory
 - Open cmd in your directory:

     * In the cmd write: python etl_scheduler.